kevin-montrose/Jil/README.md

 ### Escaping Tricks

 JSON has escaping rules for `\`, `"`, and control characters.
-These can be kind be time consuming to deal with, Jil avoids as much as possible in two ways.
+These can be kind of time consuming to deal with.
+Jil avoids it as much as possible in two ways.

-First, all known key names are once and baked into the generated delegates [like so](https://github.com/kevin-montrose/Jil/blob/519a0c552e9fb93a4df94eed0b2f9804271f2fef/Jil/Serialize/InlineSerializer.cs#L980).
+First, all known key names are determined once and baked into the generated delegates [like so](https://github.com/kevin-montrose/Jil/blob/519a0c552e9fb93a4df94eed0b2f9804271f2fef/Jil/Serialize/InlineSerializer.cs#L980).
 Known keys are member names and enumeration values.

 Second, rather than lookup encoded characters in a dictionary or a long series of branches Jil does explicit checks for `"` and `\` and turns the rest into